-Tofu air fryer recipe that is gluten free but full of flavor with a killer Asian marinade that takes these tofu bites out of this world delicious with a crispy outside and tender insides!
+Marinated tofu air fryer recipe that is gluten free but full of flavor with a killer Asian marinade takes these tofu bites out of this world delicious with a crispy outside and tender insides!
 This is how to air fry tofu without cornstarch y’all….

-This marinated tofu air fryer recipe is amazing if I don’t say so myself.
+This marinated air fryer tofu recipe is amazing if I don’t say so myself.
 No breading required, just a to die for sauce to make crispy bites you can throw right into your mouth!
-Find this and more easy air fryer recipes here. (affiliate links present)
+Find this and more easy air fryer recipes here. (affiliate links present, originally published 5/22)

 It is hard to compare the two exactly as each cut of beef and/or chicken will vary it’s nutritional content.
 BUT it IS an excellent source of plant based protein and fiber without the cholesterol and saturated fat.